-With firework and party season approaching, you may need to start thinking about how you will manage your horse’s stress levels.
+With firework season approaching, you may need to start thinking about how you will manage your horse’s stress levels.

 It is also important that you make sure all fencing is intact and there is nothing lying around that could cause injury.
 This goes for out in the fields and in the stable, as panicked horses can still run into trouble in a confined space.

 Distraction aids like well-filled hay nets, salt licks etc can be useful in keeping your horse’s attention away from the loud bangs and bright flashes.
 It may also help to give your horse a stablemate so they don’t feel isolated from the other horses.

 When it comes to choosing a calming product, there are many different ones to choose from.
 Calming supplements are available across brands, including NAF, Dodson & Horrell, TopSpec and Global Herbs.
 These are typically best given in the lead up to a stressful event and their effectiveness will vary from horse to horse.